-Not surprisingly, Senator Glenn can easily find his time consumed by the business of Capitol Hill.
-But when a red-headed, freckle-faced teenager with blue eyes ablaze asks Glenn to describe a launch or splashdown, the senator from Ohio again becomes one of America’s first astronauts, as he relives that historic day in 1962 when time stood still and three space sunsets blazed like campfires of a thousand sparkling colors.
+Not surprisingly, Senator Glenn found his time consumed by the business of Capitol Hill.
+But whenever a bright-eyed teenager asked Glenn to describe a launch or splashdown, the senator from Ohio again became one of America’s first astronauts, as he relived that historic day in 1962 when time stood still and three space sunsets blazed like campfires of a thousand sparkling colors.

 This article was written by Bryan Ethier and originally published in October 1997 issue of American History Magazine.

 For more great articles, subscribe to American History magazine today!